WAFFLE: Finetuning Multi-Modal Models for Automated Front-End Development: Related Work

-Recent advances in vision and language models have greatly improved MLLMs' capabilities in tasks like image captioning~\cite{related6clip,related7siglip, blip,blip2, related_mm1, flamingo, idefmics}, text-to-image generation~\cite{related-dalle2,related-stablediffusion}, and visual question answering~\cite{instructblip, llava,llava1.5, Qwen-VL}.
+Recent advances in vision and language models have greatly improved MLLMs' capabilities in tasks like image captioning~\cite{related7siglip, blip,blip2, idefmics}, text-to-image generation~\cite{related-dalle2,related-stablediffusion}, visual question answering~\cite{llava,llava1.5, Qwen-VL}, and document editing~\cite{related-docedit}.
 While popular models like Llava~\cite{llava,llava1.5}, Qwen-VL~\cite{Qwen-VL}, and Vary~\cite{vary} perform well in general image tasks, they don't focus on converting UI images to HTML code.
-To address this, we propose \ours, a fine-tuning method that equips MLLMs with the domain-specific knowledge needed for UI-to-HTML generation.
+To address this, we propose \ours, a fine-tuning method that equips MLLMs with domain-specific knowledge needed for UI-to-HTML generation.